 Putting all that stuff aside, let’s think about what exactly we are trying to do as coaches.
 We are trying to maximize player performance in the context of a game situation.
 As such, doesn’t it just make sense to replicate in practice as much as we possibly can those types of situations?

-If you’ve ever been in a situation where your players don’t do in games what they do well in practice – and I certainly experienced this early in my career! – then it’s probably because your training context is wrong.
+If you’ve ever been in a situation where your players don’t do well in games what they do well in practice – and I certainly experienced this early in my career! – then it’s probably because your training context is wrong.

 Digging a ball hit by a coach on a box is not the same as digging a ball hit from a live hitter.
 Passing a served ball by yourself is not the same as receiving serve as part of a 3-person reception pattern, especially if you also have to think about transitioning to attack.
 They may look the same, but that misses the underlying mental processes which are so important to motor learning.